Randman23/303_Assignment_3/README.md

 ## Functions
-Void Push
-- Adds the element to the queue
+Void Push: Adds the element to the queue

-Void Pop
-- Removes the next element from the queue
+Void Pop: Removes the next element from the queue

-T front
-- Finds the front of the queue int size
+T front: Finds the front of the queue

-- Finds the size of the queue
+int size: Finds the size of the queue

-Bool empty
-- Determines if the queue is empty
+Bool empty: Determines if the queue is empty

-Void Move_to_rear
-- Moves the front element in the queue to the end of the queue Void insertion_sort_queue
+Void Move_to_rear: Moves the front element in the queue to the end of the queue

--Sorts the queue using insertion sort
+Void insertion_sort_queue: Sorts the queue using insertion sort

-Void insertion_sort
-- Helper function to sort the queue
+Void insertion_sort: Helper function to sort the queue

-Void Display_vector
--Displays the contents of the vector
+Void Display_vector: Displays the contents of the vector

-Int linear_search
-- Searches for the final occurance of a number in a vector
+Int linear_search: Searches for the final occurance of a number in a vector

 - This program requires no user input to run